wanhakim/GenAIStudio/README.md

  ### Kubernetes Cluster
  The Kubernetes cluster hosts both the Studio, Sandbox and Monitoring namespaces.
  - **Studio Namespace:** This is the core application namespace containing the Studio-Frontend and Studio-Backend.
-The Studio-Frontend allows users to manage projects and build GenAI pipelines.
+The Studio-Frontend allows users to manage workflows and build GenAI pipelines.
 The Studio-Backend includes the Evaluation Sandbox Manager and Deployment Package Generator, which handle deployment of user-designed pipelines.
  - **Sandbox Namespace(s):** Managed by the Studio server, these namespaces create sandbox environments where users can test and evaluate the pipelines constructed through Studio-Frontend.
  - **Monitoring Namespace:** This namespace contains a Prometheus service that collects performance data from each sandbox.
 These collected metrics are visualized in a Grafana dashboard, enabling users to monitor resource utilization and pipeline performance.